 Tube feeding may be needed to supply nutrients, especially in the case of coma.

-To help reduce your chance of getting this condition, take the following steps: Get early treatment for liver problems.If you have a disease such as cirrhosis, see your doctor regularly.Follow your doctor's instructions regarding medication.
-Avoid overdosing.Avoid being exposed to poisons or toxins.Avoid excessive use of alcohol.Do not use IV drugs.
+To help reduce your chance of hepatic encephalopathy: Get early treatment for liver problems.If you have a disease such as cirrhosis, see your doctor regularly.Follow your doctor's instructions regarding medications.
+Avoid overdosing.Avoid being exposed to poisons or toxins.Avoid excessive use of alcohol.Do not use illicit drugs.

-Bernuau J. Acute liver failure: avoidance of deleterious co-factors and early specific medical therapy for the liver are better than late intensive care for the brain (review).
+Bernuau J. Acute liver failure: Avoidance of deleterious co-factors and early specific medical therapy for the liver are better than late intensive care for the brain.

 J Hepatol.
 2004;41:152-155.

 Butterworth RF.
 Role of circulating neurotoxins in the pathogenesis of hepatic encephalopathy: potential for improvement following their removal by liver assist devices.